Stop me if you’ve heard this before: nobody teaches English abroad for the money, right? Actually… wrong.

 Although some countries and regions still pay very little (like teaching gigs in Thailand or Central America), other countries, particularly teaching jobs in the Middle East and Asia, are compensating English teachers with surprisingly decent wages.
 The highest paid ESL jobs can often be found in these parts of the world.

 Keep in mind that high salaries are not always everything: weigh up the local cost of living and benefit packages to determine how much you’ll be able to save during your teaching stint.
 But anyways, to hell with breaking even: read on for the countries where ESL teacher salaries are the highest.

 Generally speaking, the highest paid ESL jobs in the world are found here.
-Salary packages for teachers in the UAE can range between $2,400 and $4,000 a month, depending on experience.
+Salary packages for teachers in the United Arab Emirates can range between $3,500-$5,500 (12,300-20,400 AED) per month, depending on experience.
 However, like most Middle Eastern countries, the requirements are stringent and most jobs require teachers to be certified to teach in their home countries or at least have several years of teaching experience.

 Two of the most popular destinations in the UAE are Dubai and Abu Dhabi.
 These world-class cities are often compared to Disney World for adults, with plenty of activities and cultural experiences available.